 Zeager’s Bonded Woodcarpet® system is a great way to install a pervious, accessible and natural looking recreational surface that makes any landscape look beautiful & natural.

 Zeager certified installers are available to help you make your next trail or gathering place a landscape masterpiece!

 Case Study #3

 Problem: A daycare center had an area outside their building that was asphalt and was formerly used as a parking lot.
 How could they utilize this for an area to allow their kids to play safely?

-Solution: Zeager’s RecBase® RGCT synthetic grass polyethylene/nylon blend turf was an easy choice to recommend for this area since it already comes with a backing pad attached to the turf.
+Solution: Zeager’s RecBase® RGCT synthetic grass polyethylene/nylon blend turf was an easy choice for outdoor playground ground cover to recommend for this area since it already comes with a backing pad attached to the turf.
 It also comes in a variety of colors.
 So the installers cleaned the asphalt and glued the turf directly to the asphalt — instant safe play area!

 Zeager offers a variety of synthetic grasses depending on your needs.
 From daycare centers, school or park playgrounds to landscape and yard games, Zeager gives you great choices at an affordable price!